xuwd11/cs207_Weidong_Xu/syllabus.md

 Attendance at guest lectures is mandatory and will be checked by passing around sign-in sheets.

+*You must bring your laptop to lecture.*  See me if you do not have a laptop.

 ## Textbooks

 There is no required course textbook.
 However, the course content will draw from various sources.
 We will cite the